 In a divorce, some marital assets are simpler to divvy up than others.
 Cash, of course, is the easiest.
-Salable property like a house or car?
-Not always simple, but fairly straightforward.
+Salable property like a house or car isn’t always simple, but fairly it is usually straightforward.
 Retirement savings in employer-sponsored plans, on the other hand, can be very complicated.
 For example, if you liquidate the account in order to divide it, you’ll incur a steep early withdrawal penalty plus owe income taxes.
-But, if you leave it where it is, how does the non-participant spouse, traditionally the wife, get her half or whatever percentage that’s hers?
+However, if you leave it where it is, how does the non-participant spouse get their half, or whatever percentage that’s theirs?

 Enter the qualified domestic relations order (QDRO).
-Issued by a state court or authority, a QDRO establishes that one spouse has claim to some of the other spouse’s retirement plan account.
+Issued by a state court or authority, a QDRO establishes that one spouse has a claim to some of the other spouse’s retirement plan accounts.
 A QDRO states the dollar amount or percentage that belongs to the non-participant spouse, called the alternate payee, and the number of payments or time period to which the order applies.

-One huge benefit of a QDRO is that it allows for early withdrawals from a 401(k) or other qualified retirement plan without incurring a penalty.
+One huge benefit of a QDRO is that it allows for early withdrawals from a 401(k) or other qualified retirement plans without incurring a penalty.
 As a result, if the plan allows it, an alternate payee can receive a lump sum or payments before they reach age 59.5 without a 10% IRS penalty.